 On- and off-site stormwater drainage systems likely contributed to transport of contaminants to the RFS upland and marsh areas.
 The configuration of the Western Storm Drain line from eastern and northern off-site properties that discharged into the marsh has changed over the years.
 Prior to construction of the City of Richmond Wastewater Treatment Plant in the 1950s, the Western Storm Drain line appears to have been the primary sewer line in the area, conveying stormwater and sewage (including industrial wastes) from an undelineated upstream area of the City of Richmond directly to the western portion of Western Stege Marsh and Meeker Slough.
-After the City of Richmond as a sanitary sewer overflow line until the northern portion of the line was disconnected from the City of Richmond's sanitary sewer system by UC Berkeley in 2004.
+After the City of Richmond Wastewater Treatment Plant was constructed, the line continued to be used by the City of Richmond as a sanitary sewer overflow line until the northern portion of the line was disconnected from the City of Richmond's sanitary sewer system by UC Berkeley in 2004.